Key takeaways:

 Secure Socket Layer (SSL) certificate

-SSL certificates, which help secure sensitive information like payment details online, typically cost approximately $60 per year.
-However, prices can range anywhere from $8 to $1000 per year.
+SSL certificates, which help secure sensitive information such as payment details, also support safe handling of payment processing fees for online transactions.
+It typically costs you between $0 and $ 1,000 per year.
 Several factors influence the price, including the number of domains, the validation process, warranty coverage, and the type of SSL certificate.

 Common types of SSL certificates include:

-- Domain Validation (DV) SSL certificate.
-A basic SSL certificate that verifies domain ownership and provides encryption and security for your website, typically costing between $4 and over $50 per year.
+- Domain Validation (DV) SSL certificate: A basic SSL certificate that verifies domain ownership and provides encryption and security for your website, typically costing between $4 and over $60 per year.

-- Business Validation (DV) SSL certificate.
-Verifies both domain ownership and business legitimacy, with a cost range of $50 to $150 per year.
+- Organization Validation (OV) SSL certificate: Verifies both domain ownership and business legitimacy, with a cost range of $50 to $150 per year.

-- Extended Validation (DV) SSL certificate.
-The highest level of SSL, which requires rigorous validation of your business and displays a green address bar in browsers to show high trust, generally priced between $200 and $300+ per year.
+- Extended Validation (EV) SSL certificate: The highest level of SSL, which requires rigorous validation of your business and displays a green address bar in browsers to show high trust, is generally priced between $200 and $300+ per year.

-Website maintenance costs can range between $3,600 and $50,000, depending on size, complexity, number of pages, and functionality.
-And just like other development costs, your website’s ongoing maintenance costs depend on the type and structure of your site.
+Website maintenance costs can range between $0 to $5,000+, depending on size, complexity, number of pages, functionality, and who manages your website.
+And just like other development costs, your website’s ongoing costs depend on the type and structure of your site.

-Technically, you could manage your website’s maintenance yourself.
+Technically, you could manage your website’s maintenance yourself with enough technical skills.
 However, if your goal is to save on annual maintenance costs, it’s often more practical to hire a freelancer or, even better, a professional web developer.

 Content

-Creating website content can cost anywhere from $0 to over $5,000, depending on how much help you need and the quality you’re aiming for.
+Creating website content can cost you either nothing or up to $ 5,000, depending on how much help you need and the quality you’re aiming for.

 - Copywriting typically costs $19 to $45 per hour, depending on the writer’s expertise.